WHO ARE WE?

 A VOLUNTARY ORGANIZATION

 We are cavers who rescue cavers whenever and wherever an accident occurs.
 Self-help with voluntary service is a strong and enduring ethic amongst Mendip cavers - a tradition that has kept MCR at the forefront of technical developments and techniques since its formation.
 Support is received from the whole of the caving community, both in terms of practical assistance and finance.
-Whilst acting on behalf of the Police, MRO is entirely self-financed and does not call upon Local or National Funds.
+Whilst acting on behalf of the Police, MCR is entirely self-financed and does not call upon Local or National Funds.
 MCR holds large amounts of highly specialized and sophisticated equipment, including state of the art communications equipment to enable direct communication between the surface and the incident location underground.
 Much of this equipment is expensive but its purchase is funded entirely by cavers who also carry out all the maintenance.

 MCR 75th CELEBRATION